You feel cold all the time

 Your gums are inflamed

 Gum disease is associated with an increased risk of heart disease.
 The link has to do with inflammation in the body, which is triggered when gum disease goes untreated.
 Regular cleanings by a dentist can help prevent gum disease.
-A 2014 study in the American Journal of Preventive Medicine found that people with heart disease or type 2 diabetes who were treated for gum disease were less likely to be hospitalized than those who weren’t.

 You’re feeling more forgetful

 If you’re having trouble remembering names or grocery lists, it could be due to stress or fatigue.
 If you still feel tired after a full night’s sleep and are still foggy, it may signal that something hormonal – like an underactive thyroid – is the culprit.
-Other signs of low thyroid function include always feeling cold, low libido and a loss of taste for food.

 You’ve noticed unusual discharge